Quantile Additive Trend Filtering: Abstract

 \section{Abstract}

-This paper investigates risk bounds for quantile additive trend filtering, a method gaining increasing significance in the realms of additive trend filtering and quantile regression.
-We investigate the constrained version of quantile trend filtering within additive models, considering both fixed and growing input dimensions.
-In the fixed dimension case, we discover an error rate that mirrors the non-quantile minimax rate for additive trend filtering, featuring the main term $n^{-2r/(2r+1)}V^{2/(2r+1)}$, when the underlying quantile function is additive, with components whose $(r-1)$th derivatives are of bounded variation by $V$.
-In scenarios with a growing input dimension $d$, quantile additive trend filtering introduces a polynomial factor of $d^{(2r+2)/(2r+1)}$.
-This aligns with the non-quantile variant, featuring a linear factor $d$, particularly pronounced for larger $r$ values.
-Additionally, we propose a practical algorithm for implementing quantile trend filtering within additive models, using dimension-wise backfitting.
-We conduct experiments with evenly spaced data points or data that samples from a uniform distribution in the interval $[0,1]$, applying distinct component functions and introducing noise from normal and heavy-tailed distributions.
-Our findings confirm the estimator's convergence as $n$ increases and its superiority, particularly in heavy-tailed distribution scenarios.
-These results deepen our understanding of additive trend filtering models in quantile settings, offering valuable insights for practical applications and future research.
+This paper introduces and analyzes quantile additive trend filtering, a novel approach to model the conditional quantiles of the response variable given multivariate covariates.
+Under the assumption that the true model is additive, and that the components are functions whose $r$th order weak derivatives have bounded total variation, our estimator is a constrained version of quantile trend filtering within additive models.
+The primary theoretical contributions are the error rate of our estimator in both fixed and growing input dimensions.
+In the fixed dimension case, we show that our estimator attains a rate that mirrors the non-quantile minimax rate for additive trend filtering, featuring the main term $n^{-2r/(2r+1)}$.
+For growing input dimension ($d$), our rate has an additional polynomial factor $d^{(2r+2)/(2r+1)}$.
+We propose a practical algorithm for implementing quantile additive trend filtering using dimension-wise backfitting.
+Experiments in both real data and simulations confirm our theoretical findings.
+We provide a public implementation of the algorithm at \url{https://github.com/zzh237/QATF}.

 \keywords{Total Variation, nonparametric quantile regression, additive trend filtering.}